Ian Happ Player Props: Cubs vs. Mariners

 Ian Happ At The Plate

-- Happ leads Chicago with an OBP of .528 this season while batting .370 with nine walks and six runs scored.
+- Happ leads Chicago with an OBP of .500 this season while batting .333 with 10 walks and seven runs scored.

-- Among the qualifying hitters in MLB, his batting average ranks 13th, his on-base percentage ranks second, and he is 32nd in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 25th in batting average, sixth in on-base percentage, and 46th in slugging.

-- Happ is batting .368 during his last games and is on a five-game hitting streak.

-- This season, Happ has tallied at least one hit in seven of eight games (87.5%), and had multiple hits twice.
+- This year, Happ has totaled at least one hit in seven of nine games (77.8%), and had multiple hits twice.

 - In four games this season, Happ has picked up an RBI, with more than one RBI once.